Shallow Encounters' Impact on Asteroid Deflection Prediction and Implications on Trajectory Design: Introduction

 \section{Introduction}

 The kinetic impulse is considered the most effective technique for asteroid deflection at the current scientific and technological level \cite{sanchez2009multicriteria,weisbin2015comparative,thiry2017statistical,anthony2018asteroid,sanchez2020evaluation}, and as a result, it has been the focus of the majority of studies.
-For that reason, it was recently tested by NASA's DART (Double Asteroid Redirection Test) mission \cite{cheng2015}, which impacted the binary asteroid 65803 Didymos in late 2022.
-This mission demonstrated the impulsive kinetic impact strategy by aiming at the smaller body in the binary system, providing a real-scale experiment for the matrix $\beta$~\cite{cheng2015}, which represents the magnifying effect in the transfer of momentum to the target due to ejection of debris from the impact.
-The transfer of momentum in the DART mission is being analyzed from ground-based observations and data from the Italian Space Agency's cubesat LICIACube, which arrived shortly after the impact, providing important images of the ejected material \cite{cheng2020dart,dotto2021liciacube}.
-Additionally, an important step was testing the autonomous GN\&C, the SMARTNAV system, which ensured the detection of the smaller body and guided the spacecraft for a hyper-velocity collision with the target \cite{chen2018smartnav}.
+For that same reason, it was recently tested by {NASA's (National Aeronautics and Space Administration)} DART (Double Asteroid Redirection Test) mission \cite{cheng2015}, which impacted the binary asteroid 65803 Didymos in late 2022.
+This mission demonstrated the impulsive kinetic impact strategy by aiming at the smaller body in the binary system, providing a real-scale experiment for the matrix $\boldsymbol{\beta}$~\cite{cheng2015}, which represents the magnifying effect in the transfer of momentum to the target due to ejection of debris from the impact.
+The transfer of momentum in the DART mission is being analyzed from ground-based observations and data from the Italian Space Agency's CubeSat {LICIACube (Light Italian CubeSat for Imaging of Asteroids)}, which arrived shortly after the impact, providing important images of the ejected material \cite{cheng2020dart,dotto2021liciacube}.
+Additionally, an important step was testing the autonomous GN\&C, the SMARTNAV system, which ensured the detection of the smaller body and guided the spacecraft for a hyper-velocity collision with the target~\cite{chen2018smartnav}.

 To make deflection missions possible, the prediction of deflection plays a crucial role in trajectory analysis and planning.
 As is the case in any deep space mission, trajectory design is crucial for finding a cost-effective solution within time constraints (which is even more important for a deflecting scenario).
-In a preliminary phase of the design process, the common approach is to resort to analytical approximations within the optimization routines in order to explore a larger design space in a timely manner, which will indicate the most interesting regions for later refinement in more elaborate simulations~\cite{conway2010spacecraft}.
+In a preliminary phase of the design process, the common approach is to resort to analytical approximations within the optimization routines to explore a larger design space promptly, which will indicate the most interesting regions for later refinement in more elaborate simulations~\cite{conway2010spacecraft}.
 In the context of asteroid deflection, the prediction of deflection is crucial for finding the trajectory that will allow the spacecraft to arrive for deflection in conditions that will produce the necessary deflection within safe margins.